 - Using Your Credit Card for Impulse Purchases.
 Because impulse shopping is unplanned, you may not actually have the funds to cover costs.
-That means you’re using credit to purchase items you can’t afford.
+That means you’re using credit to purchase things you can’t afford.

-Before you make a purchase, stop – think of your mantra, and walk away.
-If it’s something you really do need, it’s still going to be there in a few days.
+Before you make a purchase, stop, think of your mantra, and walk away.
+If it’s something you need, it’s still going to be there in a few days.

 2. Using Credit Cards for the Points

 Not all rewards credit cards are evil.
 When used responsibly, some have their place in your wallet.
 But there’s a reason credit card companies offer those rewards, and it’s not out of generosity.
 Rewards encourage you to spend more.